nhs-r-community/Conference_2020/README.md

   - Using the RStudio Cloud Workspace **(Our prefered option)**: All material is available in the conference workspace:
     <https://bit.ly/2Nnblc2> .
 This works from your web browser, and you
-    do not need R and Rstudio installd on your machine to access it.
+    do not need R and Rstudio installed on your machine to access it.

   - Using your own machine: You can download zip files of each workshop, or if you are familiar with Git and GitHub, you can clone the